Ojibwe religion: Jiisakiiwiniwag

-Prior to overseeing the rite, the Jiisakiiwinini would often undertake a sweat bath to purify and strengthen themselves.
-The ceremony takes place in a tent, which may be erected by the Jiisakiiwinini with the help of their assistants.
-The ritualist would often approach the tent at sunset; many community members may have assembled around it.
-After singing to summon them, he might address the manitouk and remind them of their obligations to humanity.
-The Jiisakiiwinis arms are then bound and they crawl into the tent, where they may kneel or lay on boughs.
+Prior to overseeing the rite, the Jiisakiiwinini often undertook a sweat bath to purify and strengthen themselves.
+The main ceremony then took place in a tent, commonly erected by the Jiisakiiwinini and their assistants.
+At sunset, the ritual specialist then often approached the tent, around which community members typically assembled.
+After singing to summon the manitouk, the Jiisakiiwinini might address these spirits and remind them of their obligations to humanity.
+The Jiisakiiwinis arms were then bound and they crawled into the tent, where they knelt or lay on boughs.

-The tent will then shake and animal-like sounds will come from within it, presented as evidence for the manitou's arrival.
-Although they are believed to have arrived, the manitouk do not possess the Jiisakiiwinini.
-The noise and shaking will be followed by silence, after with the Jiisakiiwinini reveals that the spirits are ready to be asked questions.
+The tent then shook, while animal-like sounds came from within it, presented as evidence for the arrival of a manitou.
+These entities were believed to be present in the tent, although not thought to possess the Jiisakiiwinini.
+The noise and shaking was typically followed by silence, after with the Jiisakiiwinini revealed that the spirits are ready to be asked questions.
 Questions asked often revolved around requesting a cure for sickness, assistance in finding a marriage partner, and help in finding game to hunt.
-The ritual specialist will then respond with the spirit's answers.
-Tobacco will often be offered to the spirit, sometimes being passed into the tent.
+The ritual specialist then responded with the spirit's answers.
+Tobacco was often offered to the spirit, sometimes being passed into the tent.
 There was often an atmosphere of levity, with those outside bantering and joking with the spirits inside.
-The ritualist will subsequently appear untied, suggesting that he has been untied by the spirits.
+The Jiisakiiwinini would subsequently appear untied, suggesting that his bonds had been untied by the manitouk.

-Historically, the turtle manitou was often seen as the patron of the shaking tent ceremony.